South Mosman ferry wharf

-South Mosman ferry wharf is located on the northern side of Sydney Harbour serving the Sydney suburb of Mosman.
+South Mosman ferry wharf is located on the northern side of Sydney Harbour serving the Lower North Shore suburb of Mosman.
 It is located at the end of Musgrave St, and was known as Musgrave Street Wharf from the 19th century through to the 1990s when the State Government renamed it "Mosman South".
 Today it is known as South Mosman but many locals still refer to it as Musgrave Street wharf.

+From the 3rd of June 2024 to the 24th of January 2025, South Mosman wharf was temporally closed while the wharf was rebuilt to include a new lift, stairs and a new floating pontoon with a covered waiting area.

 Services

 South Mosman wharf is served by Sydney Ferries Mosman Bay services operated by First Fleet class ferries.